Uncle Charles Principle

 Uncle Charles Principle, according to Canadian literary critic Hugh Kenner, is a narrative procedure used by Irish writer James Joyce in several of his books.
 In his study Joyce's Voices, Kenner analyzes in depth the use of this technique throughout the novel Ulysses.
 Joyce uses the "Uncle Charles Principle" to represent two roles in the novel, that of its protagonist, Leopold Bloom, and that of the classic literary narrator.
-The procedure, however, receives his name from a character from another Joyce's novel: A Portrait of the Artist as a Young Man.
+The procedure, however, receives its name from a character in another of Joyce's novels: A Portrait of the Artist as a Young Man.
 Joyce acknowledged having been inspired by the work Les Lauriers Sont Coupés by the French writer Édouard Dujardin.